JuliaEarth/GeoStats.jl/docs/src/workflow.md

 We can visualize the domain of the "train" (or source) set Ωs in black, and the domain of the "test" (or target) set Ωt in green.
 We reserved 20% of the samples to Ωs and 80% to Ωt.
+Internally, this spatial `split` function is implemented in terms of efficient spatial partitioning operations, which were illustrated in the previous section.

 Let's define the learning task and the geostatistical learning problem.
 We want to predict the crop type based on the four satellite bands.
 We will train the model